-- Defamatory comments; - Inappropriate material (e.g. photos, language); - Harassment (no derogatory, offensive or threatening comments or language); - Proprietary information about Briarwood or anyone else; - Confidential information and never post anything (including name, image or likeness) of a minor, even if permission is granted; - Misrepresentation; - Derogatory statements about Briarwood.
+- Defamatory comments; - Inappropriate material (e.g. photos, language); - Harassment (no derogatory, offensive or threatening comments or language); - Proprietary information about Briarwood or anyone else; - Confidential information and never post anything (including name, image or likeness) of a minor, even if permission is granted; - Misrepresentation; - Derogatory or ridiculing statements about Briarwood; - Derogatory or ridiculing statements about Briarwood camper(s); and - Derogatory or ridiculing statements about Briarwood staff member(s).